Currently, wrrive is offering volunteer placements in: (1) Uriri, Migori County, Kenya, and (2) Ewuaso, Maasailand, Kenya.

 How long do I volunteer for?

-The minimum length is one week, and we do not have a maximum lengths. most volunteers stay a minimum of two week.
+The minimum length is one week, and we do not have a maximum lengths.
+Most volunteers stay a minimum of two weeks.

 How will people contact me?